ioBroker/ioBroker.docs/docs/en/config/redis.md

 A call to `iobroker status` shows which database type is used for the states and objects databases.
 "file" means that ioBroker's own databases are used. "redis" means that a Redis is in use.

-A detailed explanation on the topic of Redis with further information can be found in [Forum](https://forum.iobroker.net/topic/26327/redis-in-iobroker-%C3%BCberblick)
+A detailed explanation of the topic Redis with further information can be found in [Forum](https://forum.iobroker.net/topic/26327/redis-in-iobroker-%C3%BCberblick)

 ## Redis persistence
-Typically, Redis is an "in-memory database".
+Usually Redis is an "in-memory database".
 So the data is stored in RAM.
 When Redis is closed, these are gone.
-In order to enable an update, Redis supports two types of data storage on hard disk.
+In order to enable an update, Redis supports two types of data storage on hard drive.
 The RDB and AOF persistence.

 ** RDB ** is active by default, this method saves the entire content in an RDB file.
 The storage interval can be configured and should be adapted to your own needs!
 To configure this, a mixture of data security (how much data can you cope with losing in a crash) and write load for the storage medium, since the entire content is always written (if objects are also in Redis, this may be several hundred MB!).

 However, **AOF** ensures that the data is completely up-to-date.
 For this purpose, a so-called AOF file is continuously written, where all changes are always appended.
 This file is then consolidated at regular intervals and thus reduced in size again.
 How the final write load is exactly, and whether the whole thing is good for SD cards or not, depends on which data is saved.
-If objects and files are also in Redis, appending and consolidating infrequently is significantly more "economical" than regularly storing large amounts of data.
+If objects and files are also in Redis, appending and consolidating rarely is significantly more "economical" than regularly saving large amounts of data.
 As mentioned above, this means that more ram is required.
 If this RAM is not available, everything continues - depending on the settings - without any problems.
 A backup of the data is then not created!
 Corresponding messages are only available in the log file.

-More details on persistence can be found at https://redis.io/topics/persistence
+More details on persistence are available at https://redis.io/topics/persistence

 ** Redis Slaves **, i.e. a second Redis server, is another way of always having current data as a backup.
 If the computer with the master Redis is defective, the data still exists on the slave in almost real time.